 - Increases participants’ self-efficacy

-We recommend 8-18 participants as an ideal size for a Craving Change workshop.
+We recommend 8-18 participants as an ideal size for a Craving Change workshop, 12 for an online workshop.
 The material takes approximately 8 hours to facilitate, that we recommend breaking down into 3, 4, or 6 sessions.
 The Facilitator’s Manual is written as though you are facilitating the program over 3 sessions, and suggestions for changing the format to a 4 or 6-session workshop are provided on the CD/USB wafer.
 You are encouraged to adjust the format as needed to meet your own or your organization’s needs.

 Participants should receive either their own copy of the client Workbook, or stand-alone worksheets from the CD/USB wafer.